hx2A/py5website/reference/sketch_begin_contour.rst

 Description
 ===========

-Use the ``begin_contour()`` and :doc:`end_contour` function to create negative shapes within shapes such as the center of the letter 'O'. ``begin_contour()`` begins recording vertices for the shape and :doc:`end_contour` stops recording.
+Use the ``begin_contour()`` and :doc:`end_contour` methods to create negative shapes within shapes such as the center of the letter 'O'.
+The ``begin_contour()`` method begins recording vertices for the shape and :doc:`end_contour` stops recording.
 The vertices that define a negative shape must "wind" in the opposite direction from the exterior shape.
 First draw vertices for the exterior shape in clockwise order, then for internal shapes, draw vertices counterclockwise.

-These functions can only be used within a :doc:`begin_shape` & :doc:`end_shape` pair and transformations such as :doc:`translate`, :doc:`rotate`, and :doc:`scale` do not work within a ``begin_contour()`` & :doc:`end_contour` pair.
+These methods can only be used within a :doc:`begin_shape` & :doc:`end_shape` pair and transformations such as :doc:`translate`, :doc:`rotate`, and :doc:`scale` do not work within a ``begin_contour()`` & :doc:`end_contour` pair.
 It is also not possible to use other shapes, such as :doc:`ellipse` or :doc:`rect` within.

 Underlying Java method: `beginContour <https://processing.org/reference/beginContour_.html>`_